 What is UBLinked and how do I use it?

-UBLinked is a getting involved virtual platform for students and the campus community to learn about clubs and organizations along with events scheduled on campus.
+UBLinked is a virtual involvement platform for students and the campus community to learn about clubs and organizations along with events scheduled on campus.
 It’s a great first step in learning about the outside the classroom experience at UB.
 Any student, faculty or staff with a buffalo.edu email address has an account and can log on with their UBIT information!

 What is so different about the Student Union from other buildings on campus?